 Students are active contributors to the discipline, presenting papers at national conferences and publishing articles in academic journals.
 Recent graduates have gone on to Ph.D. programs at Georgetown, University of Nebraska Lincoln, Marquette, and UW-Madison.
 Others teach English at the secondary and post-secondary level, or pursue careers in fields such as publishing and professional writing.

-Applicants to the English MA Program have the option to apply for a Graduate Teaching Assistantship appointment, typically provide, in addition to salary, a 90% reduction in tuition.
-Assistantship positions are awarded on a competitive basis in the fall.
+Applicants to the English MA Program have the option to apply for a Graduate Teaching Assistantship appointment that provides a salary, a 90% reduction in tuition, and other benefits.
+Assistantship positions begin the the fall semester and are awarded on a competitive basis.

 Tuition waivers and cash-stipend awards are available on a competitive basis.
 For details contact the UMD Graduate School at firstname.lastname@example.org, or the English MA Director of Graduate Studies, Professor Craig Stroupe, Director of Graduate Studies at email@example.com, or (218) 726-6249.